jgilmore-dev/JoyrideNameDisplay/docs/INTEGRATED_CHANNEL_SYSTEM.md

 - **Automatic Updates**: Seamless update management across the entire system
 - **Network Discovery**: Automatic discovery of Pi clients on the network

+## Pi System Opt-In Feature

+### Overview

+The Pi system is now opt-in by default to maximize adaptability and efficiency.
+When disabled, the application runs with lower resource usage, making it ideal for events that only need local displays.

+### Benefits

+- **Efficiency**: Lower resource usage when Pi system is not needed
+- **Flexibility**: Easy to enable/disable based on event requirements
+- **Performance**: Faster startup and reduced memory footprint for local-only setups
+- **Scalability**: Can be enabled when network displays are required

+### Configuration

+The Pi system can be controlled through the control panel interface:

+1. **Enable Pi System**: Starts the web server and enables Pi client discovery
+2. **Disable Pi System**: Stops the web server and reduces resource usage
+3. **Restart Pi System**: Restarts the web server with current settings

+### Default Behavior

+- **Default State**: Pi system is disabled by default
+- **Settings Persistence**: Pi system state is saved and restored on application restart
+- **Automatic Discovery**: When enabled, automatically discovers Pi clients on the network

 ## Channel Types

 ### Stable Channel (Default)